jlegendary/CPP-Practice-Programs/Accountant Calculator/README.md

     b.
 For others, if the consulting time is less than or equal to 20 minutes, there are  no  service  charges;  otherwise, service  charges  are  70%  of  the regular hourly rate for the time over 20 minutes.

- (For example, suppose that a person has low income and spent 1 hour and 15 minutes, and the hourly rate is $70.00.
-Then the billing amount is 70.00 x 0.40 x (45/ 60) = $21.00.)

   Write a program that prompts the user to enter the hourly rate, the total consulting time, and whether the person has low income.
 The program should output the billing amount.
-Analyze and design the program, then write the code.
-Turn in your analysis and design, and your source code.
-You must use functions in your design and use the appropriate mechanism for passing your parameters (by value or by reference).
-Do not use global variables.

 Analysis:
  With the given income, consult time, and hourly rate, determine the bill